 Students should strive to remain in Good Academic Standing by keeping a cumulative GPA of a 2.0 or higher.
-In situations where that minimum is not met, students have the opportunity to review the policy and gain knowledge on identifying reasons for the drop and resources that can assist in raising the GPA back to Good Academic Standing.
+In situations where that minimum is not met, students have the opportunity to review the procedure and gain knowledge on identifying reasons for the drop and resources that can assist in raising the GPA back to Good Academic Standing.

 The official policy can also be found in the CSI Catalog.